signalfx/splunk-otel-collector/internal/receiver/prometheusremotewritereceiver/README.md

 As such, this receiver implements a best-effort mapping between such metrics.
 If you find your use case or access patterns do not jive well with this receiver, please [cut an issue](https://github.com/signalfx/splunk-otel-collector/issues/new) to our repo with the specific data incongruity that you're experiencing, and we will do our best to provide for you within maintainable reason.

+Currently, we *only* support `sfx_gateway_compatibility` mode.
+Trying to write a histogram, quantile, and anything other than a simple gauge or counter will fail if this configuration option is not enabled.
+See [Receiver Configuration](#receiver-configuration) and the [Gateway Compatibility](#signalfx-gateway-compatibility-mode) for more details.

 ## Receiver Configuration
 This receiver is configured via standard OpenTelemetry mechanisms.
 See [`config.go`](./config.go) for specific details.